Vicente Lim: Integration into the USAFFE

 On July 27, 1941, the USAFFE (United States Army Forces in the Far East) was created, leading to the integration of the Philippine Army into the USAFFE.
 During this transition, Lim stepped down as Deputy Chief of Staff to assume command of the 41st Infantry Division.

 By September 1, 1941, the mobilization of the Philippine Army was in full swing, marking a significant step in its preparations.

-In August 1941, as the threat of war loomed closer, President Manuel Quezon issued an order to place the Philippine Army and Philippine Constabulary under the command of the United States Armed Forces in the Far East (USAFFE).
+In August 1941, as the threat of war loomed closer, President Manuel Quezon issued an order to place the Philippine Army and Philippine Constabulary under the command of the United States Army Forces in the Far East (USAFFE).
 Even with the problems that plagued the Philippine Army, Vicente realized that the more imminent threat was the fact that there wasn't much time to mobilize a strong defense force for the country.
 Vicente knew that if the Japanese invaded, he could serve his country better by relinquishing his position as Deputy Chief of Staff (the second highest position in the Army) and assume a field command.
 He was eventually put in command of the 41st Infantry Division (PA).
 Recruits came from his home province of Laguna, as well as Rizal, Cavite, Quezon, and Marinduque.
 Almost all the men were awfully green and untested in combat.

 The main cantonment area of the 41st Division was set up along the Tagaytay ridge (today, the 41st Division, PA, USAFFE Shrine in Tagaytay marks the general location of the division's camp).